kirillsh93/frontend-project-lvl1/README.md

 ## Calculator

-In this game player has to calculate the answer.
+In this game player has to calculate the result of the expression.

 ```bash
 brain-calc